sympy/sympy/doc/src/modules/physics/units/index.rst

 quantities between SI unit system and CGS and gaussian unit systems, as the last two ones do not consider the ``current`` to be a fundamental dimension.

-The advantage of this implementation over other libraries is that it handles relations between units differently in different unit systems, so that the user can decide which units to use, instead of having all in the name space (for example astrophysicists can only use units with ua, Earth or Sun masses, the theoricists will use natural system, etc.).
-Moreover it allows a better control over the dimensions and conversions.
+The advantage of this implementation over the one found in other libraries is that it handles relations between units differently in different unit systems, without restrictions to the assumption of relations between units and physical constants provided by the SI unit system.

 Examples
 --------